mrts/vaadin-javaee-clinic-patient-queue-example/README.md

 - Doctor's office app for doctors to see when patients arrive and call them in
 - Infoscreen where patients are notified when doctor calls them in.

+If you have Google Chrome installed, you can launch all the apps in parallel with `launch-apps.sh`.

 The following screencast shows the whole workflow in action:

 ![screencast](doc/vaadin-javaee-clinic-patient-queue-screencast.gif)